Distense/solidity-resources/README.md

             refunds[msg.sender] = refund; // reverting state because send failed
           }
         }

+## Contract Constructor Functions

+- Constructor functions are functions that have the same name as the contract
+- Constructor functions are optional
+- Only one constructor function is allowed which means overloading is not supported

 ## General

  - If you use `var` you will get a compiler warning.
 You shouldn't use `var`.
 It will use the `uint8` type.
 This will be disallowed in future versions of Solidity.